joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/001-Password-Attacks.md

 - If letter X appears frequently, it may represent E in a simple substitution cipher
 - Digraphs (letter pairs) like T-H, H-E, I-N, or E-R can provide additional clues

+### Chosen Plain-text

+In this scenario, the attacker encrypts a selected message using the algorithm and key.

+- Attacker has both encrypted and decrypted text
+- Allows the attacker to study the encryption process
+- Aims to learn the encryption key for further exploitation

+### Chosen Cipher-text Attack

+A chosen cipher-text attack occurs when an attacker can access both encrypted and decrypted versions of some text, using this information to decrypt other encrypted data.

+- Attacker has both encrypted and decrypted versions of some text.
+- Exploits decryption process vulnerabilities to reveal encrypted information.
+- Commonly used against encryption schemes like RSA.

-### Known-Plaintext Attack
+### Cipher-text Only Attack

+In a cipher-text only attack, the attacker only has access to the encrypted message and attempts to break the encryption algorithm without knowing the plain text.

+- Attacker has captured only cipher-text, with no access to the plain text.
+- Uses statistical analysis within the encryption to break the cipher.
+- Effective mainly against weak or improperly implemented encryption algorithms.

+### Known Plain-text

 If an attacker has both encrypted and unencrypted versions of a message, they can use that information to crack the encryption key.

 - Helps in decrypting other messages
 - The attacker exploits patterns between plaintext and ciphertext

-### Chosen-Plaintext Attack

-In this scenario, the attacker encrypts a selected message using the algorithm and key.

-- Allows the attacker to study the encryption process
-- Aims to learn the encryption key for further exploitation

 ## Dictionary Attack